504 Loan Program

 - Competitive Fixed Rates – Fixed rates for the life of the loan helps reduce interest risk to the business

-- Debt Refinancing – Eligible debt may be refinanced (additional qualifications apply)
+- Debt Refinancing – Eligible debt may be refinanced (additional qualifications/fees apply)

 504 LOAN STRUCTURE